Rosemary Vodrey: Minister of Justice

 As provincial Justice Minister, Vodrey often encouraged the federal government to toughen provisions of the Young Offenders Act.
-In 1994, she proposed that the government publicize the names of young offenders when doing so would increase public safety, lower the age of criminal responsibility below 12 for repeat and "heinous" offenders, and make parents financially liable for the property offenses of their children.
+In 1994, she proposed that the government publicize the names of young offenders when doing so would increase public safety, lower the age of criminal responsibility below 12 for repeat and "heinous" offenders, and make parents financially liable for the property offences of their children.
 The government of Alberta supported Vodrey's approach, while Ontario and Quebec favoured more cautious reforms.
 In early 1995, federal Justice Minister Allan Rock announced that he would accept Vodrey's proposal to name offenders, but would not lower the age of criminal responsibility or make parents liable.

 Vodrey suggested several changes to Canada's anti-stalking laws in early 1995, including a reverse-onus bail clause for alleged stalkers, a provision that stalkers who kill their victims be deemed automatically guilty of first-degree murder, and a requirement that persons convicted of stalking submit their weapons and licenses to authorities.
 Rock's reform package, announced in late 1995, included Vodrey's recommendation for mandatory first-degree murder charges.
 Vodrey later supported Rock's effort to increase penalties for violent and sexual offenders.

-Vodrey opposed the creation of the Canadian gun registry, and refused to administer the program in Manitoba.
+Vodrey opposed the creation of the Canadian gun registry and refused to administer the program in Manitoba.